 Lubaina Himid is nominated for solo exhibitions Lubaina Himid: Invisible Strategies at Modern Art Oxford and Navigation Charts at Spike Island in Bristol, as well as for her participation in the group exhibition, The Place is Here at Nottingham Contemporary.

 Rosalind Nashashibi was born in Croydon in 1973.
-She lives and works in Liverpool.
+She lives and works inLondon.
 She studied at Sheffield Hallam University and Glasgow School of Art.
 Solo exhibitions include Two Tribes, Murray Guy New York (2016), Electrical Gaza, Imperial War Museum London (2015), and the Painter and the Deliveryman, Objectif Exhibitions, Antwerp (2013).
 Selected group exhibitions include Documenta 14, Athens, (2017), Ghost of Other Stories, British Council Collection at The Model, Sligo, Ireland (2016), Corps Simples, Centre Pompidou, Malaga (20151); Sudoku, Kunstverein München, Munich (2015); A Million Lines, Baltic Triennial, Bunkier Sztuki, Kraow (2015); and Ten Thousand Wiles and Hundred Thousand Tricks, Contemporary Image Collective Cairo (2014).

 Rosalind Nashashibi is nominated for her solo exhibition On This Island at The University Art Galleries at UC Irvine's Claire Trevor School of the Arts in California, and her participation in Documenta 14.

-As part of the programme for the Turner Prize 2017 in Hull, there will be a series of workshops, residencies, and special events online, in schools and across Hull, open to all age groups.
+As part of the public programme for Turner Prize 2017 in Hull, there will be a series of workshops and events, in schools and across Hull, open to all age groups.
 Amongst the projects are Fuzzfeed, a brand new You Tube channel supported by Hull City of Culture.
 From the makers of the BBC show, Fuzzbox, Fuzzfeed will feature a specific piece made by teenagers and young people from the Hull area about the Turner Prize.

 Turner Prize 2017 is curated by critic, educator and curator, Sasha Craddock, Chair of New Contemporaries, and George Vasey, curatorial fellow at Newcastle University, and a writer.